 Dishonored Cheque: Normally when the cheque deposited by anybody for collection or presented for payment at the teller counter, the banker makes payment of the cheque subject to several conditions.
 When the cheque is returned by the banker for anyone or more reasons by the banker, it is known as dishonour and the cheque thus dishonoured is known as dishonoured cheque.
 Dishonour also known as bouncing or returning.
-It can be also called as dishonoured cheque or bounced cheque or returned cheque.
-If the bank refuses to pay the amount to the payee, the cheque is said to be dishonoured.
-In other words, dishonour of cheque is a condition in which bank refuses to pay the amount of cheque to the payee.

-Whenever the cheque is dishonoured, the drawee bank instantly issues a 'Cheque Return Memo' to the payee banker specifying the reasons for dishonour.
+Whenever the cheque is dishonoured, the drawee bank instantly issues a "Cheque Return Memo" to the payee banker specifying the reasons for dishonour.
 The payee banker provides the memo and the dishonoured cheque to the payee.
 The payee has an option to resubmit the cheque within three months of the date specified on the cheque after fulfilling the reason for the dishonour of cheque.